Mangrove-Web-Development/devdocs/wpengine/email.md

 WPEngine is configured by default not to receive emails, so this is not a likely issue on WPE.

 ## MX Record
-Since DNS is configured for WPE to handle web traffic, a separate DNS record must be set for the email traffic.
+MX records must be set to identify the host(s) emails should be sent to.
-This is the MX record.
+Email services will provide the correct values for your MX records;
-Check that this is set properly.
+check that these are set properly.

 ## SPF Record
 Technically, any email system can send an email "from" any address.